AizelNetwork/CosmEvm/upgrade.md

 ## 3. **Write a New Upgrade**

-   Mae the upgrade file in app/upgrades/evm-v9/upgrades.go
+   Build the upgrade file in app/upgrades/evm-v9/upgrades.go

 ## 4. **Register the Upgrade Handle**
 In your application’s upgrade setup function (often called setupUpgradeHandlers() in your app file), register the new handler.
 For example, if your application holds the evm store key in a field (say, app.keys[evmtypes.StoreKey]), you would do something like: